biomassives/sextosol-blog-theme/docs/_posts/2019-5-6-writing-a-vuepress-theme-2.md

 ---
 # Commitments

-#### "The unfinished work of our heroes, truely must be our own."
+#### "The unfinished work of our heroes, truly must be our own."
 Ben Harper

 ##### The projects of the Sexto Sol Center are guided by our commitment to these ideals and action.